-Recently, we had the opportunity to interview Hana Hayes, who played Sarah, Joel’s daughter, in the recent hit game The Last of Us.
+Recently, we had the opportunity to interview Hana Hayes, who played Sarah, Joel’s daughter, in the recent hit game The Last of Us (see our review here).
 These questions tell of her experiences with Naughty Dog, her co-actors, and experiences with acting.
 There are spoilers dealing with the beginning of the game, so if you’ve yet to play it, wait until you’ve put about an hour in before reading.

 Pixelvolt: How similar are you in real life to Sarah?

 Hana: I guess [I am similar] in some ways.
 She is very strong, confident, and a tad tomboyish.
 I am definitely a girly girl but I am not afraid to squish bugs and stuff like that.
 I don’t think that in a situation like the one she had to go through, I would be able to stop screaming, but I guess both of us would/did not make it that long, sadly.

 Pixelvolt: What was your favorite part of voice acting Sarah?
 Least favorite?

 Hana: I absolutely loved the entire experience with the game, and everyone who I worked with.
 The voice acting was great, but my favorite part was the motion capture.
 I wouldn’t say my ‘least favorite’ but the hardest part was probably acting in the voice-over booth.
 When you are doing mo-cap you are really in the scene acting it out, so the lines feel much more natural, but in the booth, you really have to go on solely imagination.